 We secure client contract wins as a foundation for growth and then add incremental warehousing and distribution square footage through capital efficient leases.
 Given the required lead-time to build and license facilities, as we secure new major client contracts, we typically strategically invest in excess capacity in anticipation of growing client needs, as well as new client opportunities, which enables capital efficient growth.
-We have followed this strategic approach in the past, including in the development of our newest facility in Brampton, Ontario, which became operational in July 2020.
+We have followed this strategic approach in the past, including in the development of our newest 220,000 square-foot logistics and distribution facility in Brampton, Ontario, which became operational in July 2020.